I’ll be the first to admit, Tulum is not your typical family destination.

 Coba Ruins & Monkey Sanctuary

-We decided not to make a day trip to the Coba Ruins (about a 45 min drive from Tulum) after a rough first day for Evelyn, but I’d definitely like to see them if we’re ever back in the area.
+We decided not to make a day trip to the Coba Ruins (a 45 min drive from Tulum) after a rough first day for Evelyn, but I’d definitely like to see them if we’re ever back in the area.
 There’s also a monkey sanctuary near Coba that you can visit, combining the experiences for a full day trip.
 Brittany Thiessen has my favorite, super-detailed guide for the best way to see Coba here.

 Where to Eat in Tulum